IIT-CS/CP-problems/problems/011-chocolate-chip-fabrication.md

 ## Input

-The first line of input contains two integers n and m (1 ≤ n, m ≤ 1,000), indicating the pan has n rows and m columns of unit squares.
+The first line of input contains two integers $n$ and $m$ $(1 ≤ n, m ≤ 1000)$, indicating the pan has $n$ rows and $m$ columns of unit squares.

-Each of the next n lines contains a string of exactly m characters, where each character is either “X”, representing a square occupied by your cookie, or “-”, representing an empty square.
+Each of the next $n$ lines contains a string of exactly $m$ characters, where each character is either “X”, representing a square occupied by your cookie, or “-”, representing an empty square.

 The shape of your cookie occupies at least one square.
 Note that the shape may consist of multiple pieces that are disconnected.

 ## Output